-Com.press is an electronic quarterly magazine that publishes articles in the field of media and social communication as well as interdisciplinary articles.
-We also publish texts which can be potentially important for media researchers, including for example constructivist analyses, discourse analyses, empirical studies of media content, articles focusing on important issues discussed in the public sphere etc.
+Com.press is an electronic quarterly magazine that publishes articles in the field of communication and media studies as well as interdisciplinary articles.
+We also publish texts which can be potentially important for media researchers, including for example constructivist analyses, discourse analyses, empirical studies of media content, articles focusing on important issues discussed in the public sphere, etc.

 The editorial board accepts only the texts which meet the criterion of a scientific article, which means that the author proposed a new way to put or solve a problem within the broadly understood social sciences.

 No research perspective, theoretical approach or type of an article is imposed.
-We accept purely theoretical texts, empirical reports, reviews and other articles, provided that they meet the requirements set in the following points 1 and 2.
+We accept purely theoretical texts, empirical reports, reviews, and other articles, provided that they meet the requirements set above.

-The author of the submitted work is required to properly indicate the authorship of the article or its parts (no guestwriting or ghostwriting is allowed).
+The author of the submitted article is required to properly indicate the authorship of the article or its parts (no guest writing or ghostwriting is allowed).

 The author is obliged to provide information on the sources of funding of the submitted research and to disclose any conflicts of interest related to the publication of the article.